-Meet the Fruit Salad recipe that it turns out we all needed.
-A rainbow of fresh berries, pineapple, and more tossed in a bright, citrusy honey poppyseed dressing, this is a big bowl of beautiful you’ll be happy to have at your side all summer!
+Meet the Fruit Salad recipe we all need.
+A rainbow of sweet blueberries, strawberries, pineapple, and more tossed in a bright, citrusy honey poppy seed dressing, this is a big bowl of beautiful!

 A few weeks ago on Instagram, I mentioned that I was pulling together a simple fruit salad and would you all like an official recipe for that?